topgun82/azure_app_service_demo/README.txt

-Application service that captures the live screenshot of the Scala players
+nodejs hello world Application service that will be deployed into azure